 Handford Lettings Limited was incorporated on 1 November 2018.
 The following Director of Handford Lettings Ltd is a member of Ipswich Borough Council: Cllr Colin Kreidewolf.
-The Chief Executive & Assistant Director (Housing & Communities) (appointed 4 June 2024) are also Directors.
+The Chief Executive and the Assistant Director of Housing (from 4/6/24) are also Directors.

-As at 31 March 2024, all the allotted called up ordinary share capital of the Company was owned by Handford Homes Lmited whichis a wholly owned subsidiary of the Council.
+As at 31 March 2025, all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.